 BARBARA COLE is the Artistic Director of Just Buffalo and a 2011 Fellow in Poetry from the New York Foundation for the Arts.
 Cole began her involvement with Just Buffalo as a teaching artist, working closely with students in the Buffalo Public Schools, before joining the organization as Education Director (2008-2012).
 Born and raised in Philadelphia, she received her M.A. in Creative Writing—Poetry from Temple University before coming to Buffalo to earn her Ph.D. in English from the University at Buffalo.
 Since 2000, Cole has been writing the ongoing long poem project affectionately known as foxy moron.
 In addition to her poetic projects, she edited Poets at Play: An Anthology of Modernist Drama with Sarah Bay-Cheng (Susquehanna University Press, 2010).

-NOAH FALCK is the author of Exclusions (Tupelo Press, 2020) and several chapbooks including You Are In Nearly Every Future (Dostoyevsky Wannabe, 2017).
+NOAH FALCK is the author of Exclusions (Tupelo Press, 2020) finalist for the 2020 Believer Book Award for poetry, as well as several chapbooks including You Are In Nearly Every Future (Dostoyevsky Wannabe, 2017).
 He co-edited My Next Heart: New Buffalo Poetry (BlazeVox Books, 2017) and has been anthologized in Poem-A-Day 365 Poems for Every Occasion (Abrams Books, 2015).
-His work has appeared in Kenyon Review, Harvard Review, Ploughshares, & Poets.org.
-Originally from Dayton, Ohio, where he spent 10 years teaching elementary school, he now lives in Buffalo, New York, where he works as Education Director at Just Buffalo Literary Center and curates the Silo City Reading Series, a multimedia poetry series inside a 130-foot abandoned grain elevator.
+His work has appeared in Kenyon Review, Literary Review, Ploughshares, & Poets.org.
+Originally from Dayton, Ohio, where he spent 10 years teaching elementary school, he now lives in Buffalo, New York, where he works as Education Director at Just Buffalo Literary Center and curates the Silo City Reading Series, a multimedia poetry series inside a 130-foot high abandoned grain elevator.

 ROBIN LEE JORDAN’s creative nonfiction, fiction, and poetry has been published in various journals, including Dream Pop Press, alice blue review, Puerto del Sol, Paper Darts, Peach Mag, and My Next Heart: New Buffalo Poetry (Blazevox).
 She received her MFA in Poetry from Oregon State University and is currently working on a mixed-genre collection.
 She is a founding member of the grassroots community arts project (B)uffalo (A)rt (D)ispensary.